 I heard from a well-known publisher that this 50% of subscription sales come from AMP traffic!!!
 An incredible number.
 Certainly not easy to copy, but possibly best practice!

 Another advantage is that the Reader actively searched for the keywords and then directed into a matching Plus item.
-The increases the likelihood of subscription conversion considerable - the reader was not casually referred to the topic of the article, but just appropriate to its search context.
+The increases the likelihood of subscription conversion considerable - the reader was not casually referred to the topic of the article, but rather appropriate to its search context.

 Disadvantage of AMP for publishers